tshilzinger/git-practice/README.txt

 merging means to bring the changes from one branch into another

-- a fast forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
+- a fast forward (ff) merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.
 - an automatic merge happens when the two histories have divereged, but git is able to reconcile them into one set of changes.